 Ottawa is first on the list of best places to retire in Ontario

 - Population: 934,243

-- The national capital region is also rich with a wide greenbelt made up of forests, farmland, charming towns and villages.
+It is also home to several renowned museums, like the Canadian Museum of History, the National Gallery of Canada, and the Canada Science and Technology Museum, to name a few.
+However, if you don’t want to spend your golden years strolling the museums, you can watch the Ottawa Redbacks (CFL), and the Ottawa Senators (NHL) play live.
+Moreover, keep in mind that the national capital region is also rich with a wide greenbelt of forests, farmland, charming towns, and villages.
 It is a win-win situation!
 Because even though you can live in a thriving, world-class city, you’ll still have easy access to natural greenspaces.

 - Population: 123,798

 Based on cost, access to healthcare, and more, Kingston has cracked our list of best places to retire in Ontario for the past several years.
 It can easily top the list of the best places to retire in Canada!
 It’s a beautiful location, right on the shores of Lake Ontario.
 It also boasts a thriving city’s amenities: a dynamic arts scene, fine dining, and entertainment options.
 And we promise it still maintains small city charm and affordability.
 Additionally, it is conveniently situated halfway between Toronto and Montreal, so it is a great spot for retirees looking for inexpensive housing.
 There are a lively cultural scene and various options for enjoying the great outdoors.

 If you’re considering retiring to North York, you are in the right place.
 If you choose North York movers, your relocation to this city will be organized and planned as you wish.
 It’s a bustling part of Toronto with a diverse community, which means you’ll have plenty of things to do and experience.
 The downside is that living there can be pretty pricey, especially if you’re looking to buy a home or pay for healthcare.